Posts

 Image

 Positive Externality You need to know three things about management and corporate finance: 80/20 Rule Opportunity Cost Compound Growth 80/20 Rule (Also called Pareto’s Law) This idea says that a relatively small percent of actions account for a relatively large percent of outcomes.
 Find and concentrate your efforts on the important influences on your business (and life).
-The percentages aren’t always 80/20.
-Some examples: 20% of your customers account for 80% of your sales.
-McDonald’s accidentally learned that 10% of its customers accounted for 60% of its daytime sales.
-And it was an identifiable group that they had never aimed its massive advertising at.
+20% of your customers account for 80% of your sales.
 20% of your product line accounts for 80% of your sales and profits.
 Often, companies with a large product line with many variations find that 50% of their products account for over 90% of sales.
 An even smaller percent usually account for most of the profits.
-20% of your SKUs account fo...
+20% of your SKUs account for 80% of your stockouts (and lost sales).
+20% of your programmers account for 80% of the bugs in new programs.
+The percentages aren’t always 80/20.
+Some examples: McDonald’s accidentally learned that 10% of its customers accounted for 60% o...